 Cultureland is a foundation that organizes creative work periods, projects and activities at the cutting edge of culture and nature.
-Cultureland began an Artist In Residence program in January 2017, giving artists time and space to develop work relating to the landscape and natural environment.
+Cultureland started the Artist In Residence program in 2017, giving artists time and space to develop work relating to the (urban) landscape and (natural) environment.

 Composers’ Treat is a program for composers since 2016.
 In this program composers are treated on a working break at Buitenwerkplaats, the program is curated by composer Aspasia Nasopoulou.

 The Cultureland Artist in Residency program starts in Amsterdam, where the artist or researcher can explore the cultural and scientific life that the city has to offer.
 We organize a kick-off meeting with the artist to meet other professionals and to start a conversation about the project.
 After this introduction, the artist retires for a production period at a rural location called Buitenwerkplaats in the Starnmeer.
 Buitenwerkplaats is surrounded by typical Dutch polder landscape.
 In the studio there is room to produce and reflect on the project.
+Halfway the residency the artist presents work in progress in the Storefront 181, a former shop on the Admiraal de Ruijterweg 181.
 Finally, the artist returns to Amsterdam to finalize the residency.
-The artist displays the project in the Storefront 181, a former shop on the Admiraal de Ruijterweg 181.
-Before returning home, the artist presents the results of the residency period to evaluate it.
+The residency is finalized by an “artist talk”, the proces and produce of the residency are displays to reflect on the findings.

 Cultureland provides private live/work space in both Amsterdam and at Buitenwerkplaats.
 A bike for local transport is available at both locations.
 Also there is a budget of € 500,- for material costs during the residency.
 Receipts of those materials need to be handed to the organisation.
 Cultureland does not offer a fee for the residents, so the artist pays for food and travel costs themselves.
 There is one artist in Amsterdam and one at Buitenwerkplaats.
 The majority of time is spent working independently , but there will be opportunities for the artists to meet.